travitch/whole-program-llvm/README.md

 In some situations it is desirable to pass certain flags to clang in the step that produces the bitcode.
-This can be fulfilled by setting the `LLVM_BITCODE_GENERATION_FLAGS` environment variable to the desired flags, for example "-flto -fwhole-program-vtables".
+This can be fulfilled by setting the `LLVM_BITCODE_GENERATION_FLAGS` environment variable to the desired flags, for example `"-flto -fwhole-program-vtables"`.

 Debugging
 ---------